vitalets/global-cache/examples/cache-api-response/README.md

-# Example: Cache API Response
+# Cache API Response with Global Storage

 This example shows how to cache API response with the global storage.